Tenant isolation

 For any request, the question "is this tenant allowed to do this?" is answered the same way at every layer:

-- At the edge — API Management rejects unsigned or malformed traffic before it reaches the backend.
+- At the edge — our API gateway rejects unsigned or malformed traffic before it reaches the backend.

-/orgId, so even a bug above this layer cannot read another tenant's data. - At the credential store — secrets are wrapped with a tenant-specific DEK that only Key Vault can unwrap.
+/tenantId, so even a bug above this layer cannot read another tenant's data. - At the credential store — secrets are wrapped with a tenant-specific DEK that only our key-management service can unwrap.

 If any one layer fails, the layers above and below it still hold the boundary.